dimauromattia/SingletScalar_DM/docs/source/index.rst

 Running the examples
 --------------------

+We provide an examples gallery, where it is possible to see many applications of the routines contained in the package to plot relevant phenomenological quantities.
+It also enables the possibility of downloading every example either as `.py` scripts or `.ipynb` notebooks.

 The examples rely on the |matplotlib|_ package in order to show the plots.
 You can install this dependence using the following command in the package root
 directory: